turgu1/sensor-box-v2-code-update/README.md

 - Code cleanup
 - Added Pressure from bmp280
 - Double-Click page selection
-- Added two sensors (temperature, humidity)
+- Added two template sensors (temperature, humidity)
   - Selection code for the sensor to use is now in those sensors.
 - Added two pages:
   - Graphics for the last hour (temperature, humidity, pressure, CO2, VOC)
   - Graphics for the last 24 hours
+- Added `secrets.yaml` support.
+Please use the `secrets.yaml.example`, rename it and update it with your values.

 ToDo:
 - [x] Add button double-click
 - [x] Add a graphics page
 - [ ] MQTT support
-- [ ] Add secrets.yaml support
+- [x] Add secrets.yaml support